yoavram/Milpitas/ms/ms.md

 In such models, individual learning is usually costly, but can provide novel phenotypes.
 Moreover, phenotypic response to environmental cues, such as individual learning, has been shown to be favored over oblique transmission in rapidly changing selection [@Aoki2005] because it is better able to track selection changes.

-In contrast, our model does not include individual learning or environmental cues, but rather focuses on the difference between vertical and oblique transmission, allowing it to capture transmission mechanisms other than learning, such as microbiome transmission in animals and plants, and horizontal gene transfer in microbes.
+First, our model does not include individual learning or environmental cues, but rather focuses on the difference between vertical and oblique transmission, allowing it to capture transmission mechanisms other than learning, such as microbiome transmission in animals and plants, and horizontal gene transfer in microbes.

 Second, our model assigns an equal probability for each individual to be the phenotype donor in oblique transmission.
 Other interesting forms of oblique transmission that we did not cover here are _many-to-one_, or conformity_; _one-to-many_, or teacher-type transmission;  and intra-familial transmission, such as between grandparents and grandchildren [@Cavalli-Sforza1981, pg.
 54; @Aoki2011].